abesto/duolingo-to-anki/README.md

  * Import the text file you've saved as described in [the Anki manual](http://ankisrs.net/docs/manual.html#importing).
    * The first field is the word in the foreign language
    * The second field is the list of translations in the native language (always English for now)
-   * The third field contains the  "skill" in which the word appears on Duolingo, and the role of the word (noun, verb, etc.) as tags
+   * The third field contains the  "skill" in which the word appears on Duolingo, and the part of speech (noun, verb, etc.) as tags

 Have fun!